 The ad platforms enable marketers to analyze and optimize ad spend within their ecosystems.
 However, there are significant efficiencies to be achieved by eliminating the waste that occurs between platforms.
 Transitioning from simplistic rules-based attribution models to data-driven attribution models, which enable you to dynamically assess the relative impact of each channel, is vital.

-The UK’s largest charitable social enterprise, Better, achieved significant improvements in efficiency.
+The UK’s largest charitable social enterprise, Better, achieved significant improvements in inefficiency.
 They optimized the ad spend on Facebook & Instagram based on cross-channel advertising performance data.
 Within just a couple of weeks, they were able to achieve 2.8x more conversions from Facebook with the same ad spend.

 #3 First-party shopper data

 Ad platforms are pretty awesome at unearthing in-market audiences.
 However, no one knows your customers better than you do.
 By using custom audiences and lookalike tools within the platforms, you can leverage your own insights.
-These data will help you pinpoint your best performing segments with the power of the platforms to efficiently scale your advertising.
+These data will help you pinpoint your best-performing segments with the power of the platforms to efficiently scale your advertising.

 Jubly-Umph, an Australian eCommerce business that sells art and jewelry wanted to find people in the US who were interested in its niche product.
 The brand split-tested Facebook’s Interest Targeting against International Lookalike Targeting to determine the most efficient US market-entry strategy based on existing customer profiles.
 The lookalikes achieved a 3.1x higher ROAS than the interest targeting approach.